alexwlchan/alexwlchan.net/src/_drafts/upward-assignment.md

 x
 ```

-I'm now going to take up the challenge he poses at the end of the talk, to build a working *upward* assigment operator:
+It's a good talk that I recommend watching, and if you get to the end you'll see he poses a further challenge: build an *upward* assigment operator:

 ```ruby
 x